OracularIS/mocaclient/docs/getting-started.md

   ![Start In](./.attachments/StartIn.png)

-- Click the "Get MOCA Client" button.
-Complete the form that appears with your information to download the latest version of the installer.
+- Click the **Get MOCA Client** button and complete the form that appears with your information to download the latest version of the installer.

   ![Install1](./.attachments/install1.png)